-Cough effectively to clear whatever your lungs need to expel.
-Coughing too much or inefficiently can be harmful, exhausting and unproductive.
-With the right technique, your clearance will be more comfortable and highly effective, according to the clinical guidelines of the American Association for Respiratory Care.
+It seems almost too simple to be effective, but coughing is one of the best lung cleanse methods around.
+It's important to master how to cough effectively in order to clear whatever your lungs need to expel.
+Coughing too much or too little can actually be harmful, exhausting and unproductive.
+But with the right technique, your clearance will be more comfortable and highly effective.

 Begin by sitting up straight.
 Inhale slowly and deeply, then hold your breath for three seconds.
-Exhale about 1/4 of your air, then cough as forcefully as you can.
-Repeat three times, but rest three or four minutes between groups of three coughs if you become light-headed or tired.
+Exhale about one-fourth of your air; then cough as forcefully as you can.
+Repeat three times.
+Rest three or four minutes between those groups of three coughs if you become light-headed or tired.
 Repeat a series of three or four cycles every hour, if needed.

-A directed, or huff, cough is similar.
+A directed, or huff, cough is another effective lung cleanse.
 After you inhale, exhale until just before your urge to cough becomes irresistible.
 Try very hard not to cough yet.
-Repeat three times, then cough strongly to expel the mucus you have raised.
+Repeat three times; then cough strongly to expel the mucus you have raised.

 Cough suppressants should be used only if an excessive, dry or hacking cough is exhausting you or causing pain.
-Cough exercises can still be done.
+Even when taking over-the-counter remedies, cough exercises can still be done.
+Use OTC and prescription cough suppressants wisely.
 An occasional, productive cough should not be suppressed.

-Postural drainage makes use of gravity to drain mucus from your lungs.
-According to the American Association for Respiratory Care, this is best done with the help of another person.
-Ask a respiratory therapist or clinician trained in the technique to demonstrate it and teach you and a family member or friend the techniques of positioning, chest percussion and vibration.
+Postural lung drainage uses gravity to drain mucus from your lungs.
+This method of lung support is best done with the help of another person.
+Ask a respiratory therapist or clinician to demonstrate and teach you the basics.
+It's helpful for another family member or friend to also learn these techniques of positioning, chest percussion and vibration.